Expected Parrot

 Ideal for

-Large organizations requiring unlimited simulations, on-premise deployment, compliance, and dedicated support.
+Large organizations with compliance needs requiring on-premise deployment, custom model training, and SLAs.

 What this tier adds

-Provides unlimited simulations, on-premise deployment, custom model training, SLA, compliance support, and dedicated account manager.
+Unlimited simulations, on-premise deployment, custom model training, SLA/compliance, and a dedicated account manager.

 The company stage and team size where Expected Parrot's pricing actually pencils out — and where peers do it cheaper.